Justin Hawkins: Other projects

 With Hot Leg in November 2008, he toured the UK supporting Alter Bridge (4–13 November) and Extreme (14–24 November).

 Hawkins has also worked with British pop-rock band Saving Aimee, producing their debut album.
 He also lent his "truth larynx" to the track "Party All Day (Fuck All Night)" guesting on the 2009 Steel Panther release, Feel the Steel.
 Hawkins recently worked with Adam Lambert on the track "Music Again" off his debut album.

 Justin played the role of Josh, a burned out rockstar in the 2010 movie Psychosis.
 The movie also featured three Hot Leg songs.

 Hawkins also appeared on the Meat Loaf album Hang Cool Teddy Bear, where he co-wrote two songs ("Love Is Not Real" and "California Isn't Big Enough").
 He also provided guitar on "California Isn't Big Enough" and backing vocals on "Love Is Not Real" and "Los Angeloser".

 In 2012, Hawkins appeared in a Samsung commercial for their Galaxy Note smartphone during Super Bowl XLVI.
 In the same year, Hawkins and brother Dan appeared in the ZingZillas episode Electric Guitar.

 In 2016, Hawkins appeared on the De La Soul album and the Anonymous Nobody... providing vocals on the track "Lord Intended".

 In 2020, Hawkins participated in the UK version of The Masked Singer, appearing as Chameleon.
 His identity was revealed in the third episode when he was voted out.
 During his time on the show he performed renditions of "Creep" by Radiohead, "Feel It Still" by Portugal.
 The Man, and "True Colors" by Cyndi Lauper.

-On 3 September 2022, Hawkins participated in the Taylor Hawkins Tribute Concert, where he joined John Lousteau and the Coattail Riders to perform "Louise", "Range Rover Bitch" and "It's Over".
+On 3 September 2022, Hawkins participated in the Taylor Hawkins Tribute Concert at Wembley Stadium, where he joined John Lousteau and the Coattail Riders to perform "Louise", "Range Rover Bitch" and "It's Over".
 He then joined Wolfgang Van Halen, Dave Grohl and Josh Freese to perform "On Fire" and "Hot for Teacher" by Van Halen.
 He also made an appearance with Brian Johnson to perform "Back in Black".
-Later, he joined the surviving members of Queen to perform "Under Pressure".
+Later, he performed "Under Pressure" with Queen.

+YouTube career

+In 2021, Hawkins launched his YouTube channel, "Justin Hawkins Rides Again", where he reviews music, commentates on the music industry and answers fan questions.
+As of April 2025, Hawkins’ channel has surpassed 600,000 subscribers.
+Hawkins has received praise from viewers for his comedic delivery and remarkable guitar abilities as he frequently dissects song structures; his videos have amassed nearly 90 million views cumulatively.
+Hawkins has reviewed numerous songs and artists such as Greta Van Fleet, Maroon 5, My Chemical Romance, Disturbed, Metallica, Korn, Limp Bizkit, Deftones and Slipknot among others.